About

 The Ohio Department of Higher Education provides universities with employment data annually.
 The data include Wright State University program completers who were employed in an Ohio public school during the academic year and earned licenses in the three preceding years.
 The employment data do not include program completers who were employed in private schools or who were employed outside the state of Ohio.

-Across all licensure areas, on average, 50% of Wright State University program completers who earned licenses in 2020-2023 were employed in Ohio public schools one year after earning licensure. | For graduates earning licenses from 2020 to 2023, those with licenses in middle childhood education, science, and mathematics areas had the highest employment rates in Ohio public schools one year after earning licensure.
-Graduates with licenses in early childhood or integrated social studies had the lowest employment rates in Ohio public schools one year after licensure. |
+Across all licensure areas, on average, 80% of Wright State University program completers who earned licenses in 2021-2023 were employed in Ohio public schools one year after earning licensure.
+The highest employment areas were 100% for Integrated Mathematics (7-12), Science Education (7-12), and World Languages (P-12); and 84 % for Integrated Social Studies (7-12) and Middle Childhood Education (4-9).
+For graduates earning licenses from 2021 to 2023, those with licenses in middle childhood (4-9) education and Adolescent and Young Adult (7-12) had the highest employment rates in Ohio public schools one year after earning licensure.
+Graduates with licenses in Integrated Language Arts (7-12) and Elementary Education (P-5) have the lowest employment rates in Ohio public schools one year after licensure, with 73% and 78%, respectively.

 Data Sources